Simple Tips for Keeping Your Family Healthy

 Acupoint: Liv-3 (Other Names: Liver-3/Tai Chong/Supreme Rush)

 This point has a similar effect to the SP-6.
-It improves blood flow in a way that benefits the pelvic muscles that are generating pain with every contraction.
-This is also one of a few acupressure points to induce labor on feet, making it useful in a variety of ways including reflexology for hip pain.
+It improves blood flow to benefit the pelvic muscles that generate pain with every contraction.
+This is also one of a few acupressure points to induce labor on feet, making it useful in various ways, including reflexology for hip pain.

 Locating the Liv-3 point is simple if you know where to look.
-Start by tracing the indent between the big toe and second toe.
-As you move up and towards the inseam of the foot and ankle you should notice a slight indent where the bones meet.
-This is exactly where you want to apply pressure for approximately 3 seconds before releasing for 3 seconds.
+Start by tracing the indent between the big toe and the second toe.
+As you move up and towards the inseam of the foot and ankle, you should notice a slight dent where the bones meet.
+This is precisely where you want to apply pressure for approximately 3 seconds before releasing for 3 seconds.
 After a few activations, some relief should be felt from the labor pains.

 Acupoint: Bl-23 (Other Names: Urinary Bladder-23/Shen Shu/Kidney Transporter)

-The process of giving birth puts strain on many different parts of the body including the back and the many nerves located in that area.
+Giving birth strains many different parts of the body, including the back and the many nerves in that area.
 The bladder channel provides direct access to this area for pain relief and is an ideal acupressure point for kidney health.
 This point, in particular, helps with gynecological complications, which include labor pains.

-If you are looking to activate the BL-23 point you will need to look on the patient’s back and identify the lowest point of their last rib.
-This acupoint should be in line with that rib or at the same level as your belly button.
-So trace back to the spine and apple pressure about 1.5 cun to the right of the spinal protrusion in that location.
+To activate the BL-23 point, look at the patient’s back and the lowest point of their last rib.
+This acupoint should align with that rib or at the same level as your belly button.
+So, trace back to the spine and apple pressure about 1.5 cun to the right of the spinal protrusion in that location.
 Since this area is so close to the spine and the organs included in giving birth, be sure to apply firm yet gentle pressure and stop if it becomes painful.

 Acupoint: Bl-31 (Other Names: Urinary Bladder-31/Shang Liao/Upper Crevice)

-This point is deeply connected to sacral pain, and though it is normally used for sciatica it can also be beneficial as a solution to pregnancy pains.
-It is thought that the point aids in the calming of nerves that are found in this lower area of the pelvis and spine, and is known to be one of the best pressure points in the buttocks for pain control.
+This point is deeply connected to sacral pain, and though it is normally used for sciatica, it can also be beneficial as a solution to pregnancy pains.
+It is thought that the point aids in calming nerves found in this lower area of the pelvis and spine and is known to be one of the best pressure points in the buttocks for pain control.

 This point is easy to locate quickly as it is about 0.8 cun to the right of the first spinal protrusion that can be felt starting at the base of the spine.